djensen265/papers/journal.md

 # Authors
-Daniel Jensen, University of Sheffield, take me home, country roads, to the place, I belong, SOUTH YORKSHIRE
+Daniel Jensen, Elliot Cooksey-Nash University of Sheffield, take me home, country roads, to the place, I belong, SOUTH YORKSHIRE

 #Introduction
 Why is this 5 hours?
 Where is all the other Sheffield students?
 All questions that will be answered as we go through this lesson [Daniel et al, 2019].